JuliaGraphics/Luxor.jl/docs/src/explanation/perfectpixels.md

 end
 ```

-The [`setantialias`](@ref) function lets you specify the anti-aliasing amount as an integer constant between 0 and 6.
+The [`setantialias`](@ref) function lets you specify the anti-aliasing amount as an integer constant between 0 and 6 to be used for rendering subsequent paths.
 The Cairo documentation describes the different values as follows:

 | Value  | Name                      | Description     |
 |:-----  |:----                      |:----            |